Skarlso/blogsource/content/blog/2019-09-21-kubernetes-cluster.md

 Let's create a last resource, then we'll call it a day.

 The idle RPG is a cool little game that you play by... not playing.
 At all.
 If you play, you get penalties.
 Here is a cool resource to start: [Idle RPG](https://idlerpg.lolhosting.net).
-This looks something like this:
+It looks something like this:

 ```
 21:56 <@IdleBot> Verily I say unto thee, the Heavens have burst forth, and the blessed hand of God carried ganome 0 days, 03:52:11 toward level 45.